Skip to product information

 1 of 1

-Ronchi di Cialla Schioppettino di Cialla | 1992
+Ronchi di Cialla Schioppettino di Cialla | 1999

-Ronchi di Cialla Schioppettino di Cialla | 1992
+Ronchi di Cialla Schioppettino di Cialla | 1999

-Regular price $135.00 USD
+Regular price $150.00 USD

-Regular price Sale price $135.00 USD
+Regular price Sale price $150.00 USD

 Sale Sold out

-A long, long time ago, Schioppettino was cool, admired for its quirky personality, wild herb aromatics and Syrah-like spices.
+A long time ago, Schioppettino was cool, admired for its quirky personality, wild herb aromatics and Syrah-like spices.
 As Phylloxera raged in the 19th century, it destroyed the majority of Schioppettino vines, and when it was time to replant, farmers chose the easier-to-grow, and easier selling, Cabernet and Merlots.
 Schioppettino went Poof, and Friulian bureaucrats considered it extinct, removing it from the list of approved Friulian varieties.
 In 1970, Dona and Paolo Rapuzzi were tired of selling typewriters.
 They visited the town of Prepotto and admired its unusual olive trees, a sign of prosperity and mild weather.
 Disinterested in planting international grapes, they hunted for native varieties and uncovered seventy vines of Schioppettino.
 After bull-headily convincing authorities to authorities to renew the grape's status, they repropagated vines in the Cialla Valley, where a high percentage of limestone and adequate rainfall make Cialla a unique terroir within the greater Collio Orientali del Friuli.
 Their first Schioppettino vintage was 1977, and today every vine in the world traces back to the Rapuzzi farm, which received its own zonal appellation "Cialla" in 1995.
 Schioppettino is Cialla.
 Cialla is Schioppettino.

 Style

-Red
+Savory Red

 Country